Diane J. Willis Early Career Award

 This is a Div.
 37 award for lifetime advocacy on behalf of children and families.

 This award is presented annually to a psychologist who exemplifies the ideals and devotion to child advocacy/policy characterized by Nicholas Hobbs.

 Student Poster Award

-This award is for a graduate student who have submitted exemplary posters to the APA Convention.
+This award, which comes with a $50 honorarium, is for a graduate student who have submitted exemplary posters to the APA Convention.